HKhademian/HKhademian/projects.md

 > _“Build to understand.
 Share to inspire.”_

-For more recent projects and tools, check the main [README.md](./README.md).
+For more recent projects and tools, check the [main page](./README.md).

 ---